Psycadelik/GistBox/README.md

-A ReactJS App to fetch all the gists from any use
+A ReactJS App to fetch all the gists from any Github user

 How to use:

-#Clone the repo
+1.Clone the repo

-#Npm install
+2.Npm install

-#Boot a local server
+3.Boot a local server

-	 For node versions 7.6.0 & above :
+	 #For node versions 7.6.0 & above :

 	- Npm install local-web-server
 	- Boot the server using ws
 	- Visit http://127.0.0.1:8000

-#Good To go!
+4.Good To go!